ayushmaskey/ayushmaskey.github.io/documentation/python_basics.md

 ```
 * functions are first class: fxn can be manipulated as values in our programming language
 * higher-order function:
   1. a function that takes a function as an agument value
   2. returns a function as a return value
   3. or both

 * use of higher-order
   * express general methods of computation
   * remove repetition from programs
   * separate concerns among functions

 ### [lambda](https://docs.python.org/3/howto/functional.html#small-functions-and-the-lambda-expression)

+* a function with formal parameter x that returns the value
+* no need return keyword
+* only single expression
+* therefore only simple functions
+* cannot contain statements

 ```python
 >>>f = lambda x: x+5
 >>>f